-Would you like some more ways on how you can make the best use of your real estate resume?
+Want more ways to make the best use of your real estate resume education area?
 Then check out: “How to Put Your Education on a Resume [Tips & Examples]”

 How to Put Skills on a Real Estate Resume

-Two things make a real estate agency manager sit right up: closing on the most expensive house in the neighborhood and...
+Closing on the most expensive house in the neighborhood, and...

-A skills section on your resume for real estate agents is like the list of properties you’ll print out for a buyer - important, but only the right ones.
-You can’t include apartments if the buyer only wants a single-family house.
-Also, not too much and not too little.
+Like the list of properties you’ll print out for a potential buyer, real estate skills are important, but only relevant and appropriate ones.
+You don’t include apartments if the buyer only wants a single-family house.

 What are some skills for real estate and realtor resumes?